clearlinux/dockerfiles/tests/CONTRIBUTING.md

 Contributing Guidelines
 =======================

-Principle of the test cases
+Principle of the Unit test cases
 ----------------------------

 Focusing on basic tests on docker environment, may covering below: